iampavan/themacguy/_pages/contact.md

 permalink: /contact/
 ---

-My name is Pavan Raju, I'm a Mac admin at Expedia Group.
-Here I write about things I'm learning and usually related to Mac things.
+My name is Pavan Raju, I am squarely focussed on enabling employees to do their best work as a Mac admin at Expedia Group.

+Here I write mostly things that I'm learning about.
+Thanks for stopping by.

 - Email : [praju@lavabit.com][email-link]{:target="_blank"}
 - Linkedin : [linkedin.com/in/rajupavan][Linkedin-page]{:target="_blank"}